ccfang2/RaffleMachine/README.md

 - Future improvements also include the addition of buttons like 'Back', 'Reset', 'Music on', etc.

 ## Others
-- All images in the app are copy right free.
+- All images in the app are copyright free.
 - This app is built in [Shiny, Rstudio](https://shiny.rstudio.com).